getodk/docs/getting-started.rst

   While this is the *typical* use pattern, it is not the only way to do things.
 For example:

   - Forms can be created using tools other than Build or XLSForm
-  - Forms can be uploaded directly to Collect, without using Aggregate
+  - Forms can be transfered directly to Collect, without using Aggregate

   ODK is a very flexible set of tools, and organizations will find their own best practices for adopting it.